-This three year project, co-funded by Innovate UK, brings together industry and academic experts in the field of autonomous and connected systems, cyber security, data innovation and social research.
+This three year project, part funded by Innovate UK and the Road Safety Trust, brings together industry and academic experts in the field of autonomous and connected systems, cyber security, data innovation and social research.

 What is needed